OHDSI/TheBookOfOhdsi/SqlAndR.md

 SELECT * FROM #temp WHERE txt = 1;
 ```

 Even though `txt` is a VARCHAR field and we are comparing it with an integer, SQL Server will automatically cast one of the two to the correct type to allow the comparison.
-In contrast, other dialects such as PosgreSQL will throw an error when trying to compare a VARCHAR with an INT.
+In contrast, other dialects such as PostgreSQL will throw an error when trying to compare a VARCHAR with an INT.

 You should therefore always make casts explicit.
 In the above example, the last statement should be replaced with either